jonaskello/tslint-immutable/README.md

 ```

 Yes, variable names like `mutableAge` are ugly, but then again mutation is an ugly business :-).

+### Using the `ignore` option

+Like ignore-prefix but with exact matching.

+### Using the `ignore-postfix` option

+Like ignore-prefix but with postfix matching instead of prefix matching.

 ### Using the `ignore-prefix` option with `no-expression-statement`